littlehorse-enterprises/littlehorse/docs/blog/2024-08-27-challenges-of-microservices.md

 Crucially, a single microservice implements technical logic for a specific domain, or bounded context, within the larger company.
 In contrast, a comprehensive business process requires interacting with technology and people across _many_ business domains.
 The classic example of microservices architecture, e-commerce checkout, involves at least _shipping_, _billing_, _notifications_, _inventory_, and _orders_.

 In the rest of this blog post we will examine microservices through the the lense of e-commerce checkout flow.

-The "workflow" we will discuss below is
+To start with a simple use-case, the logical flow we will consider is:

+1. When an order is placed, we create a record in a database in the `orders` service.
+2. We then reserve inventory (and ensure that the item is in stock) in the `inventory` service.
+3. We charge the customer using the `payments` service.
+4. Lastly, we ship the item using the `shipping` service.

 ### Microservices are Distributed